-http://byuh.doncolton.com/it280/2153/ sguide.pdf is the study guide for this course.
-It is fairly well indexed and includes a copy of much of this syllabus.
-The study guide is updated frequently throughout the semester as assignments are made and deadlines are established or updated.
+sguide.pdf is the study guide for this course this semester.
+It is fairly well indexed and includes a copy of the main parts of this syllabus.
+The study guide may be updated throughout the semester as assignments are made and deadlines are established or updated.